yslianTim/rhbm_gem/docs/developer/estimate-local-gaussian-with-intercept.md

    - damp and clamp the raw intercept update before building the next `current_model`.

-The loop uses the `max_iterations` and `tolerance` values from `RHBMExecutionOptions` produced by `MakeExecutionOptions`.
-At the time of this note, `FitOptions` does not expose either setting, so the outer loop uses the `RHBMExecutionOptions` defaults: `100` iterations and `1.0e-5` tolerance.
+The outer loop uses the `max_iterations` and `tolerance` values from the same `RHBMExecutionOptions` shape produced by `MakeExecutionOptions` for the inner MDPDE fits.
+At the time of this note, `FitOptions` does not expose either setting, so both the inner MDPDE iterations and the outer fixed-point loop use the `RHBMExecutionOptions` defaults: `100` iterations and `1.0e-5` tolerance.
+The outer loop's maximum-iteration diagnostic is controlled separately by `FitOptions::quiet_mode`; `MakeExecutionOptions` forces only the inner estimator calls into quiet mode.

 The raw intercept is clamped before error calculation.
 The outer loop converges when the fixed-point error is below